 After this period of questioning, the candidate will be excused, and the committee will determine if the candidate should be passed, failed, or requested to return at a later time for additional questions.

-If a student has passed the oral exam, and later changes to a different adviser, with a substantial change in research area, then the committee can, at its discretion, require a new oral exam.
+If a student has passed the oral exam and later changes to a different adviser with a substantial change in research area, then the committee may require a new oral exam.